beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.4.5 ( 2023-10-26 ) =
+* Fixed alt tags for images exported to Assistant Pro.
+* Fixed saving images to a library from the media app.
+* Fixed translation slugs for wp.org.
+* Fixed library search so it finds case insensitive matches.
+* Fixed collapsing library sections.

 = 1.4.4 ( 2023-07-26 ) =
 * Added the ability to save all posts of a type to a library.